-This observational, longitudinal study was carried out in the Infectious Diseases Clinic, University Clinical Center of Nis, Serbia, from January 2022 to May 2022.
+This observational, longitudinal study was carried out in the Infectious Diseases Clinic, University Clinical Centre of Niš, Serbia, from January 2022 to May 2022.
 Participants were examined twice, during admission to the hospital and three months after discharge.
-Inclusion criteria were SARS-CoV-2 infection and a minimum age of 18.
+Inclusion criteria were SARS-CoV-2 infection and minimum age of 18.
 A positive PCR test done at the time of admission to our hospital proved the patient's infection with SARS-CoV-2.
-Participants were removed if they had poor questionnaire completion, exhibited evidence of prior mental illness or dementia, had spent more than 12 hours in the Intensive Care Unit, or experienced a experienced a fatal outcome.
+Participants were removed if they had poor questionnaire completion, exhibited evidence of prior mental illness or dementia, had spent more than 12 hours in the Intensive Care Unit, or experienced a fatal outcome.
 The participants' ages varied from 23 to 79.
 Demographic data and prior illnesses were gathered from hospital records and self-reported upon admission.
 Written informed permission was gained by each subject.
 The study followed the principles specified in the Helsinki Declaration.
-The University Clinical Center of Nis' Ethics Committee accorded their consent to the study proposal.
+The Niš University Clinical Centre Ethics Committee accorded their consent to the study proposal.